sreekarun/robo/README.md

-robo ( Latest functional on the way - work in progress :) )
+robo ( Latest functional code on the way - work in progress :) )
 ====

 A node based robot based on Raspberry PI and Arduino ( with johnny five )